martapolii/web-application-development-practice/topic-11-firebase/firebase-setup.md

 11. add `AuthContext.js` in `src`
   - create and export `AuthContext`

+### Create Authentication Context
 12. create `AuthProvider.js` to allow components to use `AuthContext`
 13. wrap routes in `index.js` with AuthProvider

+## Create Protected Routes
+- can protect sensitive routes by checking authentication status of users navigating to a protected page (Profile)
+1. modify `Profile.js` to redirect a user if not authenticated